 Toddler and pre-school years are a great time to start letting your child socialize with other kids.
 However, because being with other children is something new, your child may not yet understand the concept of sharing.
 That’s why, at this age, seeing your child refuse to share toys with other kids is a common scenario.
 “This is mine!” is what toddlers and preschoolers often say to keep other children away from their precious toys.

 While having a seemingly selfish kid may seem alarming for any parent, find comfort in knowing that refusal to share is completely normal for little ones.
 They want to protect what they have, and they have no sense of time.
 Whenever you ask them to share, they fear that something will be taken away from them.
 They don’t understand that sharing means their toys or books will be returned to them.
-As you wait until the time that your toddler or pre-schooler can already understand the concept of sharing, it will be best to use fun ways to gradually teach your pre-schooler that sharing is really caring.
+As you wait until your toddler or pre-schooler can already understand the sharing concept, it will be best to use fun ways to teach your pre-schooler that sharing is really caring gradually.